e-terven/data_structure/README.md

 O(N)
 O(N^2)
 O(logN)
-O(1) - highly efficientas the algorithm is not influenced by _the data unput_
+O(1) - highly efficient as the algorithm is not influenced by _the data unput_

 ----